alexandrabboykova-sketch/signal_project/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+##UML Models

+UML diagrams for four subsystems of the CHMS are available in the [uml_models](./uml_models) directory, along with documentation which explains the design choices made for each diagram.
 ## Project Members
 - Student ID: 6417909